catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

   from any IP to your compute instance on the port and protocol selected.
 This is often desirable when exposing a web server (eg: allow HTTP and HTTPs access from the Internet), but is insecure when exposing other protocols, such as SSH, Telnet and FTP.
-We strongly recommend you to limit the exposure of your compute instances and services to IP addresses or subnets that are trusted.
+We strongly recommend you limit the exposure of your compute instances and services to IP addresses or subnets that are trusted.